The Send Email action delivers email from a generic email address (i.e. email@example.com).

 Select the icon and descriptive text to use in your app.

 Choose the values to add to the draft email.
 Each field can be filled in with a custom static value, or with dynamic values from a column in your data.
 You can leave a field blank if you don't wish to use it.
+The To, CC, and BCC fields can all support multiple email addresses as a comma-separated list.
 The fields you can add values to are:

 To: The email address or addresses you want to send the message to.